yildimay/chem_assist1.2/STREAMLIT_DEPLOYMENT.md

 - Check Streamlit Cloud secrets configuration
 - Verify API key format (Groq: `gsk_...`, OpenAI: `sk-...`)
 - Restart the app after adding secrets

+### "No secrets files found" error
+- Create `.streamlit/secrets.toml` file in your repository root
+- Add your API keys to the secrets file
+- Make sure the file is in the correct location

+### "module 'streamlit.components' has no attribute 'v1'" error
+- This is fixed in the latest code (using `st.components.html` instead)
+- Update to the latest version of the code
+- This error occurs with newer Streamlit versions

 ### "Module not found" errors
 - Check that all dependencies are in `requirements.txt`